'Squad' member calls for ‘dramatic reduction’ in police in ‘poor communities’ amid crime spike

 A New York Times analysis from June found that roughly 4% of policing in three jurisdictions was devoted to handling violent crime.
 The rest of the time was spent on responding to noncriminal calls, "traffic," "other crime," property crime, "proactive" and "medical or other."

-Bowman's comments came after some Democrats expressed opposition to the slogan, which became popular in the wake of George Floyd's death this summer.
+Bowman's comments came amid a spike in violent crime in the U.S., and after some Democrats expressed opposition to the slogan, which became popular in the wake of George Floyd's death this summer.

 On Tuesday, news surfaced that former President Barack Obama had cautioned against using "snappy" slogans like "defund the police."